 Montana Absentee Ballot Guide

-- Voter Registration Form: Postmarked 30 days before the election (by mail).
+- Voter Registration Form: Postmarked 30 days before the election (unless that date falls on a Sunday, in which case it must be postmarked 29 days before Election Day).
 You may also register in person up until Election Day

 - Absentee Ballot Application: Received by noon on the day before the election